tiffwu/job-filter/index.md

 }
 ```
 - Style the UI according to the mocks.
+  - A stylesheet is provided to help with styling the `<select>` element.
+Import this stylesheet into the page before doing the remainder of the styling.
+Feel free to look at the CSS file.

 You'll write everything in the Coderpad.
 You'll see that there's a designated section for CSS, one for HTML, and one for JavaScript.